ezequiel/react-typeahead-component/README.md

 Testing
 -------
 The tests are written using [mocha](https://github.com/mochajs/mocha), and ran using [Karma](https://github.com/karma-runner/karma).
-Run the command `npm test` to perform a single run of the tests in PhantomJS, and `npm test:dev` to debug the tests in Chrome.
+Run the command `npm test` to perform a single run of the tests in PhantomJS, and `npm run test:dev` to debug the tests in Chrome.

 Issues
 ------